hyperledger-labs/splice/cluster/README.md

    ```
    cert-manager will already be setup so no need to do anything about that.
 9. You can reach the ingress at the usual address of you scratchnet, e.g., `https://scratchb.network.canton.global` or `https://sv.sv-1.svc.scratchb.network.canton.global`.

-Please remember that `cncluster reset` does not currently tear down anything deployed using Helm, so please
-make sure to delete manually any helm charts that were deployed manually.

 ## SV Operations